genielabs/HomeGenie/clients.md

 - Adaptive layout.
 Automatically arrange widgets to best fit either on phone and tablet.
 - Configurable Groups: allow choosing what modules and groups will be available to the mobile device.
-When HomeGenie server has password protection enabled, only the administrator can setup the configuration in order to limit the access from the mobile device.
+When HomeGenie server has password protection enabled, only the administrator can setup the configuration on the client in order to limit the access from the device.
 - Configurable temperature unit
 - "Keep screen on" option to prevent the screen from locking or blanking.
 Useful for wall-mounted panel installations.
 - Parameter statistics and activity log.
 View statistics and logs of various parameter of each module.
 - Local module settings.
 Each device can have its own settings for some modules.
-For example color presets for "Color Light" widgets can customized for each device.
+For example, color presets for "Color Light" widgets can be customized for each device.
 - Minified view.
 Some widgets as for lights and applicances can be minified to just appear as a button (see screenshots below).
+- Configurable sound notifications when a module parameter is changed (i.e. each time a module is switched on, a sound will be played)
 - Voice Control